Exergist/BigKNOB/README.md

 ![image](https://user-images.githubusercontent.com/31357974/120911848-11029f80-c650-11eb-8896-d142378cb411.png)

-# BigKNOBv2
+# BigKNOB

 ## What Is This?
 This project includes:
-1. QMK files for BigKNOBv2 macropad controller with RGB LED key switches.
+1. QMK files for BigKNOB macropad controller with RGB LED key switches.
-2. C# source for application enabling bidirectional communication between BigKNOBv2 and the host computer.
+2. C# source for application enabling bidirectional communication between BigKNOB and the host computer.

 ## Key Map